cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/index.md

 ---
 parent:
   title: First Steps
-  description: Get started with Ignite CLI and run your own Cosmos chain
+  description: Get started with Ignite CLI and run your Cosmos chain
   number: 1
 order: 0
-title: Chapter Overview - First steps to run your own chain
+title: Chapter Overview - First Steps to Run Your Chain
 tags:
 ---

-<div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">Get started with Ignite CLI and run your own Cosmos chain</div>
+<div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">Get started with Ignite CLI and run your Cosmos chain</div>
-<h1 class="mt-4 mb-6">First Steps - Run Your Own Cosmos Chain</h1>
+<h1 class="mt-4 mb-6">First Steps - Run Your Cosmos Chain</h1>

 Do you want to find out how to run Cosmos chains?
 Take it step-by-step.